 How do business balance transfers work?

-A business balance transfer functions the same as personal transfers.
+A business balance transfer functions the same as a personal transfer.
 Once your new account is set up, you can initiate a transfer either online or by submitting a paper check.
-Make sure that the transfer amount does not exceed your new credit line.
+Be sure the transfer amount does not exceed your new credit line, and take the time to factor in any balance transfer fees you’re asked to pay.

 After the transfer processes, the old account will be paid off if you had enough credit to cover the full balance.
 If there is still a remaining balance on the old account, pay it down as quickly as possible to minimize your interest costs.